wubin28/quick-rust-with-ai/README.md

 ## Book Code

-You can download the code for this book from the GitHub repository at [https://github.com/wubin28/learn-rust-by-games](https://github.com/wubin28/learn-rust-by-games).
-Each code listing includes its specific location in the repository, making it easy for readers to find and run.
-The repository is organized by chapters, using the format chxx (where xx represents the chapter number).
+The code for this book can be downloaded from the GitHub repository at https://github.com/wubin28/from-rust-rookie-to-ai-full-stack.
+Each code listing is marked with its specific location in the repository for easy reference and execution.
+The repository is organized by chapters in the format chxx (where xx is the chapter number).

 ## Development Environment Setup